 Craft Beer Club: Is It Any Good?

-That aside, now I’ll give you my honest review of the Craft Beer Club.
-The Craft Beer Club is a compelling way to get craft beers shipped to your door– but is it worth your money or just a hassle?
+Now that we’ve established all of that, I’ll give you my honest review of the Craft Beer Club.
+The Craft Beer Club is a compelling way to get craft brews shipped to your door– but is it worth your money or just a hassle?
 Here’s my honest take, and what you should know before signing up.

 What is the Craft Beer Club?